AsthaTewari/Intellias/README.md

-# Appium + WebDriver.IO Demo Framework - Android & IOS Example

-This project has been created to demonstrate how a QA Engineer can perform Mobile Testing using Appium + WebDriver.IO More commands and insights about the integration at [WebDriverIO Appium docs](https://webdriver.io/docs/api/appium/)

 - - -
 ## General System Requirements

 #### Node JS

-We need node js to download Appium beta version & drivers easily.
 * Download[ Node Js](https://linktodocumentation) depending on your operating system.
 #### Java JDK & JAVA_HOME variable